Modularity and Heights of CM cycles on Kuga-Sato varieties: Relative trace formulas and height pairing

-Let $N$ be a positive integer as in Section \ref{FixN} and let $ U=U(N)$ be the corresponding principal congruence subgroup of $\GL_2(\BA^\infty)$.
-Let $S$ be a finite set of finite places of $\BQ$ which contains all places of $\BQ$ ramified in $K$ or ramified for $\Omega$, and all prime factors of $N$.
+Finally, let $N$ be a positive integer as in \S \ref{FixN} and let $ U=U(N)$, the corresponding principal congruence subgroup of $\GL_2(\BA^\infty)$.
+Let us rewrite $H(f)$.
+Let By definition and a simple change of variable $h=t_1^{-1}t_2g$, we have